NoroffFEU/development-platforms/trpc-case-study.md

 ## Introduction

 tRPC stands for TypeScript Remote Procedure Call.
-It's a simple and lightweight library for creating API's using a singular programming language {TypeScript}, with the option to use a singular respoitory to host both the client and server infrastructure.
-It operates as a protocol to call your backend functions directly from the frontend.
+It's a simple and lightweight library for creating API's using a singular programming language [TypeScript](https://www.typescriptlang.org/), with the option to use a singular respoitory to host both the client and server infrastructure.
+It operates as a protocol to call your backend functions directly from the frontend, unlike other popular options such as ``GraphQL`` which is a ``schema``.

 ## Brief History